syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Printing/How-to-Print-a-Grid.md

 documentation: ug
 ---

-# How to Print a Grid
+# How to Print a Grid in Windows Forms

 GridPrintDocument class will allow you to [print](http://help.syncfusion.com/windowsforms/grid/virtual-grid#print-preview-and-printing) your grids.
 Here is a button click event handler that will show you how to use this class.